 To begin, find your dataset on the “My Datasets” homepage, and look for the column labelled “Export Posts”.
 Then click on the green arrow icon.

-The .csv file includes metadata about the collected Reddit posts such as the author, date published, the post content, and the number of upvotes.
+The .csv file includes metadata fields about the collected posts such as the author, date published, the post content, etc. The available metadata fields will depend on a particular data source.
 The .csv file will also contain a series of values for measuring the toxicity level as calculated by Google Perspectives API, if you have completed the Toxicity Analysis step.

 Now, let’s export the network data.
 Click the “Export Network” button on the sidebar on the bottom left.

 This will take you to a page where a Snapshot for the network data is automatically generated by our system.
-If there is no network snapshot available when you open the page, click “Generate/Download Network Graph”.
+If there is no network snapshot available when you open the page, click “Generate Network”.
 Refresh the page to view a snapshot of your data.

 Then click the “Download Graph” button to download the GraphML file.
 To open and work with this file, you will need to use software designed for network analysis such as Gephi.

 To download Gephi, visit this link and select “Download Free” to begin your download.
 Gephi is available for Windows, Mac OS X and Linux.

 After Gephi is installed, you will be able to open the network data you exported earlier.
 Start by opening up Gephi on your computer.
 A box will pop up giving you the option to open a “New Project” or “Open Graph File”.
 Select “Open Graph File” and open the network data you downloaded earlier from Communalytic.